When it comes to expanding your crochet skills and techniques, crocheting doilies should be at the top of the list.

 Yarn: Cotton Thread

 This pineapple lace doily makes a gorgeous heirloom piece.
 You can find the doily pattern with written instructions as well as a photo tutorial below.
-This piece will work up perfectly with a yarn like Aunt Lydia’s Classic Crochet Thread.
+This free crochet pattern will work up perfectly with a yarn like Aunt Lydia’s Classic Crochet Thread.

 Get this free pattern below.